tradewife/fartnode/README.md

 When devnet behavior is acceptable:

 1. Launch the real Pump.fun token from the Creator Wallet.
-2. Create / configure the real `$FARTNODE` SPL mint and distribution.
+2. Use that token as `$FARTNODE` (the fee‑earning Pump.fun token and the holder token are the same).
 3. Set `.env` to mainnet values:
    - `RPC_ENDPOINT=https://api.mainnet-beta.solana.com`
    - Mainnet `FARTNODE_MINT`
-   - Base58 secrets for mainnet Creator + Rewards Vault
+   - Base58 secrets for mainnet Creator + Rewards Vault.
-4. Set a meaningful `USD_THRESHOLD` (e.g. `1000` or higher).
+4. Set a meaningful `USD_THRESHOLD` (for example, `1000` or higher).
 5. Run a single epoch manually and verify:
    - Creator balance changes after claim.
    - Rewards Vault receives expected share.
-   - A sample of real holders receive SOL distributions consistent with node units.
+   - A sample of real holders receive SOL distributions proportional to their holdings.

 ---